netbox-community/netbox/docs/administration/netbox-shell.md

 >>> IPAddress.objects.filter(interface__device__site__region__slug="north-america")
 ```

-The `get()` method can be used in place of the `filter()` method if we expect this query to return only one object.
-This method will yield the actual object resulting from the query, instead of a QuerySet.
-If the query returns more than one result, it will raise an exception.

 !!! note
-    While the above query is functional, it's not very efficient.
-There are ways to optimize such requests, however they are out of scope for this document.
+    There are other methods apart from the `filter()`, such as `get()`, and there are ways to make more optimized and complex requests, but those are out of scope for this document.
 For more information, see the [Django queryset method reference](https://docs.djangoproject.com/en/stable/ref/models/querysets/) documentation.

 Reverse relationships can be traversed as well.
 For example, the following will find all devices with an interface named "em0":